fagan2888/tupu/README.md

 - [`pyproj`](https://github.com/pyproj4/pyproj) (wrapper around [`proj4`](https://proj4.org/))

-## Why "thatkiy"?
+## Why "tupu"?

-Thatkiy was one of the Inca measures of distance, equivalent to about 130 cm.
+Tupu was one of the Inca measures of distance, equivalent to about 130 cm.
 I would have preferred to use "topo", but it's already a quite popular name on Github, and has other meanings.

 ![Gordon McEwan, "The Incas: New Perspectives", p.179](docs/incas_new_perspective_mcewan_p179.png)